-For private private equity and private real assets, the Consultant, with Staff input, sources managers that can best fit the desired mandate consistent with the annual pacing study and applicable investment policy.
+For private markets, the Consultant, with Staff input, sources managers that can best fit the desired mandate consistent with the annual pacing study and applicable investment policy.
 Consultant and Staff will bring potential private markets opportunities to the Board for approval.
 An exception to this policy is when a decision for a private market investment must be made prior to the date of the next regularly scheduled Board meeting.
-In these instances, and for investments of \$35 million or less, the Chief Executive Officer is authorized to make an investment-related decision after consulting with the Board Chair, or if the Chair is not available, the Vice Chair, and one member of the Investment Committee as long as such decision is in the best interest of the fund and consistent with applicable Board policy.
+In these instances, and for investments of \$35 million or less, the Chief Executive Officer is authorized to make an investment-related decision after consulting with the Board Chair, or if the Chair is not available, the Vice Chair, one member of the Investment Committee, the Board's Investment Consultant, staff and legal counsel as long as such decision is in the best interest of the fund and consistent with applicable Board policy.
 Any action under this authorization will be reported to the Board at a subsequent regularly scheduled meeting.